PlayWithMagic/PlayWithMagic.org/README.md

 ### Application High-Level Design
 The model revolves around three central entities:
   1. Routines (A single magic trick)
   2. Sets (An personalized, ordered collection of routines)
   3. Magicians/Users

-The application will use a Model-View-Controller (MVC) design pattern.
-The application will be designed with rapid prototyping in mind and will consequently rely on unit, integration and application tests to maintain a high level of quality at each release.
+The application uses a Model-View-Controller (MVC) design pattern.
+The application is designed with rapid prototyping in mind and will consequently rely on unit, integration and application tests to maintain a high level of quality at each release.